-Hickory Creek Trail is a 17.4 mile lightly trafficked out and back trail located near Epworth, GA that features a waterfall and is rated as moderate.
+Hickory Creek Trail is a 17.4 mile lightly trafficked out and back trail located near Epworth, Georgia that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 The ticks are very abundant this year.
 Spray your gear, yourself, and treat your pets if they are hiking.
 An easy hike and plenty steams to get water.

 This trail is an easy hike along an old forest road down to the creek.
 It is a long time favorite backpacking trail for myself and two small children when they were younger.
 It is also a trail I take first time backpackers.
 Once you reach the creek there are lots of campsites near the water.
 I would say the sites have been heavily used but are still quiet nice.
 This trail will also take you to some other nice trails.
 If you hike further you will reach panther creek falls and tear britches trails.
 The hike out is a gentle uphill walk.